CYP27C1

 This gene encodes a member of the cytochrome P450 superfamily of enzymes.
 The cytochrome P450 proteins are monooxygenases which catalyze many reactions involved in drug metabolism and synthesis of cholesterol, steroids and other lipids.

 The main function of the CYP27C1 enzyme is conversion of vitamin A1 (all-trans retinol) to vitamin A2 (all-trans 3,4-dehydroretinal).

+Activity

+The basic reaction for CYP27C1 is as follows: